How To Convert a Golf Cart To Lithium Batteries

 Maintaining Your Lithium Golf Cart Battery

-2. For LiFePO4 types, check the state of charge (SOC) level monthly to ensure optimal health.
+2. Check the state of charge monthly to ensure the battery remains within recommended limits.

 Troubleshooting Common Golf Cart Lithium Battery Conversion Issues

-5. Post-conversion, if range is short, test voltage under load.
+5. If driving range is shorter than expected, test voltage under load.

-• Monitor speed and distance on a flat path.
+• Monitor speed and distance during initial operation.

 Conclusion: Power Up Your Golf Cart with a Lithium Battery Upgrade